AqueductHub/aqueductcore/docs/extensions.md

         name: input_filename
         description: file from the experiment to take as an input
         data_type: file
       -
+        name: output_filename
+        description: file which will be created inside experiment
+        data_type: str
+  -
     name: example bash action
     description: runs a bash script